merlot-education/gxfscatalog-library/README.md

 ```
 which can be placed in your maven root (typically `~/.m2/settings.xml`).

-Afterwards you can head over to the released [packages](https://github.com/merlot-education/gxfscatalog-library/packages/) and add the library to your maven or gradle build pipeline.
+Afterward you can head over to the released [packages](https://github.com/merlot-education/gxfscatalog-library/packages/) and add the library to your maven or gradle build pipeline.

 ### Configuration
 The library expects a range of configuration options to be set in the `application.yml` of your project.